Kathmandu Durbar Square

 Patan Durbar Square

-The palace has three main courtyards the central and the oldest is Mul Chowk.
+The palace has three main courtyards; the central and oldest is Mul Chowk.
 To the west of the complex are a dozen free-standing temples of various sizes and styles.
 Krishna Temple widely worshipped on Krishna's Birthday, Bhimsen Temple, the Golden Temple of Hiranya Varna Mahavira and Sundari Chowk ( the bathing complex of the then Malla Kings ) mark the architectural excellence of its era.
-The Sundari Chowk with the sunken bath of Tusha Hiti, contains exquisite woodcarvings, stone, and metal sculptures.
+The Sundari Chowk, with the sunken bath of Tusha Hiti, contains exquisite woodcarvings, stone, and metal sculptures.
 Patan Durbar Square also houses a temple of Taleju Bhawani.
 In this complex, there is an amazing museum of art where the collections of Hinduism and Buddhism are displayed.

 Swayambhunath Stupa

 The history of Kathmandu Valley is said to have started with the beginning of Swoyambhu.
 The largest image of the Sakyamuni Buddha in Nepal is in a monastery next to the Stupa.
-Behind the hilltop is a temple dedicated to Manjusri of Saraswati - the goddess of learning.
+Behind the hilltop is a temple dedicated to Manjusri of Saraswati, the goddess of learning.
 Statues and shrines of Buddhist and Hindu deities dot the Stupa complex.

 Large numbers of Buddhists and Hindus alike visit Swoyambhunath.
 Swoyambhu is perhaps the best place to observe religious harmony in Nepal.
 The Stupa is atop a hill and requires a considerable walk.
 There is also a road that leads almost to the base of the statue